garydunkerley/garydunkerley.github.io/_pages/about.md

 ## Hello!

 I'm a graduate student at UGA, currently thinking about [everyone's favorite Floer theory](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology) and surfaces in 4-manifolds.
-I try to fit in some trailbiking in my spare time!
+I try to do some trailbiking in my spare time!

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.